IAI Nesher

-The Israel Aircraft Industries Nesher (נשר, 'griffon vulture', also translated to 'eagle') was the Israeli version of the French Dassault Mirage 5 multirole fighter.
+The Israel Aircraft Industries Nesher (נשר, 'griffon vulture', also translated to 'eagle') is the Israeli version of the French Dassault Mirage 5 multirole fighter.

-Having sustained aircraft losses during the Six-Day War of 1967 and the War of Attrition fought during the late 1960s, the Israeli Air Force (IAF) sought to procure an improved variant of the highly successful Dassault Mirage III fighter aircraft.
+Having sustained moderate aircraft losses during the Six-Day War of 1967 and the War of Attrition fought during the late 1960s, the Israeli Air Force (IAF) sought to procure an improved variant of the highly successful Dassault Mirage III fighter aircraft.
 While a partnership to produce such an aircraft, the Mirage 5, was formed between French manufacturer Dassault Aviation and Israeli aerospace company Israel Aircraft Industries (IAI), during January 1969, in response to the 1968 Israeli raid on Lebanon, the French government announced that it would be imposing an arms embargo on Israel.
 In response to the embargo, Israel decided to proceed with the venture, but to domestically manufacture the airframes instead.

-During 1969, IAI commenced manufacturing work on the type.
-According to official accounts, Israel had already obtained a complete set of drawings and detailed information prior to the embargoes enactment.
+During 1969, IAI commenced manufacturing work on the plane.
+According to official accounts, Israel had already obtained a complete set of drawings and detailed information prior to the embargoes.
 The Neshers' airframe was identical to the Mirage 5, but was refitted with Israeli-built avionics, a Martin-Baker zero-zero ejection seat, and provisions for a wider range of air-to-air missiles (AAMs), including the Israeli Shafrir heat-seeking missile.
 During September 1969, the first Nesher prototype performed its maiden flight.
 During May 1971, the first Raam A was delivered to the IAF.
 During November 1971, the aircraft was officially renamed as the Nesher.
 The high point of the Nesher's career with the IAF was during the 1973 Yom Kippur War.
-The type reportedly performed well during the conflict, IAF pilots flying the type cumulatively claimed over a hundred kills.
+The Nesher reportedly performed well during the conflict, as IAF pilots flying it cumulatively claimed over a hundred kills.